 As a conclusion to this subject, with examples to help you understand each point:

 - Your brand is your businesses promise to your clients and prospective clients.
 You should not over or under promise.
 For example: don’t have a beautiful logo on crisp white paper, with mouth watering image of a fresh sandwich, and then deliver a soggy sandwich with limp lettuce on stale bread!

 - Branding must be relevant to the target markets that you want to talk to.
 For example, you don’t need to print metallic inks onto embossed paper, if you sell handbags at a market.
 Similarly, make sure you have a professional logo and branding if you are a professional company.

 - Your brand must be able to be reproduced on the media that you select to advertise your product.
-For example: Your strapline will emphasize your brand on a radio ad, where your logo can’t.
-And your typeface and icon will emphasize your brand, where colour cannot be used, say on a black and white newspaper advert.
+For example: Your strapline will emphasise your brand on a radio ad, where your logo can’t.
+And your typeface and icon will emphasise your brand, where colour cannot be used, say on a black and white newspaper advert.

 - Ensure your brand can reproduced in one colour.
 A good graphic designer will always design a logo which logo looks good in one colour, as well as multi colour.